Actively Recruiting

 - Pregnant or breastfeeding woman

-- Not affiliated to a social protection scheme
+- Patient not affiliated with a social protection scheme

-- History of diagnosed depression, hospitalization for depressive disorders, or using mood-regulating treatments
+- History of diagnosed depression, hospitalization for depressive disorders, or use of mood-regulating treatments

 - Initial BMI less than 18.5